-We've put together a round up of where to go and what to do around the Scottish Borders this autumn.
-All locations are open and following Scottish Government Covid-19 regulations and guidelines - as of 11 October 2020 - but please make sure you get in touch with them before turning up to avoid disappointment.
+We've put together a round up of where to go and what to do around the Scottish Borders when we finally reopen this year.
+All locations follow Scottish Government Covid-19 regulations and guidelines but please make sure you get in touch with them before turning up to avoid disappointment.

 The Scottish Borders is a great place for children, with an abundance of family-friendly activities and attractions - indoors and outdoors - to keep everyone happy even in these tricky times.

 We've picked out some of our favourites to help you make the most of your precious family time.
 Why not watch this little trailer from Visit Scotland, then dive on into the listings below?
 This isn't a comprehensive list - so get in touch if you have a suggestion of your own and we can add it to the page.

 Family fun with alpacas.
 Their guided treks round the local hillside are a firm family favourite, with a range of activities from a gentle stroll to a three hour trek.
 Or for little legs, there’s a 30 minute Meet a Paca session.
 In which you meet an alpaca and your hosts promise to answer all your alpaca-related questions, so don’t forget to prompt the little ones to ask them where baby alpacas come from… They take bookings online, with plenty of hand washing and social distancing going on.